 In Their Own Words: Seamus Tuohy on Dream Chaser

-Seamus Tuohy is the current Principle Director of Space Systems at Draper working on the next phase of space exploration.
+Seamus Tuohy is the former Principle Director of Space Systems at Draper.

 "Dream Chaser is a very capable vehicle.
 You can think of it as a mini shuttle.
 It doesn't have the cargo capacity that the space shuttle had, but it's a very capable vehicle.
 It takes off like you would normally think on a rocket, goes up vertically, goes into space, but the unique thing about it is that it's a lifting body and so it returns to Earth it actually lands like an airplane.
 If you could withstand going on a roller coaster ride, you could withstand the mission and Dream Chaser.
 NASA is very interested in it because it can carry precious cargo and science instruments and science experiments back to the laboratory quicker than anything else.
 That's important because as soon as you bring the experiment back to Earth it starts to feel the Earth's gravity again and you're basically ruining the experiment, ruining the result.
 So the fastest way you can get the experiments off of station and into a laboratory.
 The better for the science, the better for the results.

 Dream Chaser can operate currently without humans on board.
 It can conduct entire missions without interaction of a pilot or co-pilot or crew on board.
 Obviously we're going to be watching what it does from the ground to just make sure it's doing what it's supposed to do.
 But it could actually do the entire mission from launch, orbit operations, to station rendezvous with station dock, separate from station when the mission’s over, reenter the Earth's atmosphere, and land—all by itself.
 It does use navigation systems and things like that, but there's nobody on board.
 The software has to be very robust to handle contingencies, things that could happen, things that are unexpected, and also things that are expected.